OG84/osmi-todo-devops/README.md

 - Thodo nest.js Api
 - Thodo Angular Frontend

 Type `yarn docker-run` to compose the production stack.
+The Application can now be accessed on port 80.

+The startup takes a couple of minutes, because frontend and api images are rebuild each time.

+In production mode the frontend is accessing the backend on `http://thodo.th-brandenburg.de:3000/api/v1/todos`, so it wont work on your local machine yet.